Empowering undocumented young people to achieve educational and career goals

 Q: How will I know if I have been selected as a semifinalist?
 A: If you are selected as a semifinalist, we will contact you by email to ask you to submit additional information.
 We expect to contact semifinalists in March or April.

 Q: Will each scholarship recipient receive $7,000?
-A: At this point in our application process, we don't know much scholarship money each student will receive.
-However, $7,000 is the maximum amount we plan on providing to any one student, and it is very unlikely we will award the full $7,000 to all students.
+A: At this point in our application process, we don't know how much scholarship money each student will receive.
+However, $7,000 is the maximum amount we plan on providing to any scholarship recipient, and it is very unlikely we will award the full $7,000 to all students.

 Q:If I am selected as one of your scholars, can you give me the scholarship money directly?
 A: No, funds from our scholarship must be disbursed to your school; we cannot disburse funds directly to you.
 The funds must be applied to your tuition, fees, books, and supplies (such as lab materials) needed for your coursework.
 The funds may be applied directly to your tuition account, or they may be used by your school to reimburse you for your out-of-pocket academic expenses.